-''' Response: V=vv S=ss T=tt P=Off<CR><LF> Where: vv = number of satellites, visible to the antenna, per almanac ss = relative signal strength (range: 0 to 100, nominal value = 45) t = number of satellites being actively tracked P = Off, no time dilution of precision (TDOP) calculation.
-1.0 - 99.0, when there is a TDOP calculation.
-Must have 3 visible satellites for calculation.
+Response: V=vv S=ss T=tt P=Off<CR><LF>

+Format: vv = number of satellites, visible to the antenna, per almanac; ss = relative signal strength (range: 0 to 100, nominal value = 45); t = number of satellites being actively tracked; P = Off, indicates that the time dilution of precision (TDOP) calculation is not being performed.
+Returns 1.0 - 99.0, depending on satellite geometry, when TDOP calculation is being performed.
+A TDOP calculation is not performed if less than 3 satellites are visible.